jasperla/tinyschemg/README.md

 - implement a mode where you can actually interact with scheme, instead of eval'ing the minibuffer (like M-x theo)
   - M-x scheme-mode
-- clear output buffer string before putting more stuff onto it.
 - expand mgscheme_insert() to also allow for inserting integers.